dclfbk/coolcitytrack/docs/climate_shelters_index.md

 - Public and free
 - Easily accessible (including by people with reduced mobility)
 - Presence of at least one drinking fountain ✅
-- Presence of a rest area with banches or picnic tables
+- Presence of a rest area with benches or picnic tables ✅
 - Presence of water (NDWI ?)